ankursharma-iitd/AC-Circuit-Solver-Updated/README.md

 # AC-Circuit-Solver-Updated

+An automated AC Circuit solver, in which the input is given in the standard SPICE NETLIST format, and the output is the visual represtantion of the circuit on a zoomable svg, and the results (currents and volatges) in the output text file.

 To make the resulting SVG zoomable, we have used an external git repository "svgpan.js", reference: https://github.com/ariutta/svg-pan-zoom

 Due to the low precision in the value of PI, and the use of complex arithmetic in the <complex.h> header, some values may not be precise, assume an error of +=0.001 or so